 - Archive retention:

-PROSODY_MAX_CONNECTIONS_PER_IP defaults to 5.
-In Docker environments where the bridge and other services connect from the same network IP, you may need to increase this value.
+PROSODY_MAX_CONNECTIONS_PER_IPdefaults to5.
+In Docker environments where the bridge and other services connect from the same network IP, you may need to increase this value. mod_registerfor password changes: Registration is disabled (Portal provisions users), butmod_registeris also needed for password changes by existing users.
+Consider enabling it withallow_registration = falseif users need self-service password changes.- Namespace exclusions:

 Positive findings